TheKrystalShip/KGSM/docs/overrides.md

 # Overrides 101

-This document contains everything related to script overrides: why they exist, how they work and how they are used internally to keep KGSM simple.
+This document provides a detailed explanation of script overrides in KGSM: why they exist, how they function, and how to create and use them effectively to keep the KGSM codebase clean and extensible.

-## What's an overrides?
+## What is an override?

-Game servers can be created from multiple places, some of them have dedicated server options that can be obtaied directly from Steam and others require a bit more work in order to download and set up.

-Overrides are used for game server that **don't** come from Steam.
+Overrides are custom script files used to support game servers that do **not** originate from Steam or require special handling during their installation and deployment processes.
+This "special handling" may involve tasks such as downloading files from non-standard sources, unpacking and arranging custom file structures, or applying patches to prepare the server for deployment.
+They allow for custom behavior without altering the core KGSM codebase.

+By implementing overrides, KGSM can accommodate a wide range of game servers while maintaining a clean, modular, and game-server-agnostic structure.
+For example, Minecraft servers often require overrides due to their unique download and setup requirements, which differ significantly from Steam-based installations.

 ## Why do overrides exist?

-An override file contains functions for different steps of the installation process that can be modified to work for a game server without the need to add modifications to the core KGSM codebase.

-They allow for the codebase to stay clean and game-server-agnostic as much as possible, externalizing any custom code needed for non-steam game servers.
+Override files enable:

+- Support for non-Steam game servers that require unique installation or setup steps.
+- Externalizing custom code to keep KGSM’s core functionality simple and maintainable.
+- Easy adaptability for adding new game servers without modifying KGSM’s core scripts.

-## How are they used internally?
+## How are overrides used internally?

-The overrides script file will be sourced internally by KGSM and called whenever it's needed.

-Snippet from the override template file:
+Override script files are sourced by KGSM at runtime and invoked during specific steps in the game server installation and deployment processes.
+These scripts are mandatory only for non-standard game servers that require custom handling; they are not needed for most Steam-based servers that follow standard installation and deployment procedures.
+These scripts contain functions that handle custom behavior for:

+1. Retrieving the latest version of the server software.
+2. Downloading and preparing the server files.
+3. Deploying the files to the appropriate directory structure.

+### Function Definitions
+Below is an explanation of the main functions found in an override file, as defined in the template:

 ```sh
 # INPUT: